bdorney/CMS_GEM_Analysis_Framework/README.txt

     This section describes the contents of the repository, the expected inputs, and the produced outputs.
     Developers should have a firm grasp of this entire section; users need only be concerned with sections 4.e and 4.f.
+However users may be interested in understanding what TObjects are created/stored in the output ROOT file and may wish to browse the sections below.

     # 4.a.
 Namespaces
     # --------------------------------------------------------

     This repository at presently makes use of two namespaces: Timing, Uniformity.
-The Timing namespace includes several operators, types, and utility functions that were developed in CMS_GEM_TB_Timing;
+Both of these namespaces reside within the QualityControl namespace.

-    the contents of the Timing namespace offer substantial utility and "quality of life features."
+    The Timing namespace includes several operators, types, and utility functions that were developed in CMS_GEM_TB_Timing; the contents of the Timing namespace offer substantial utility and "quality of life features."

     The Uniformity namespace contains the majority of source code for analyzing response uniformity measurements performed for GE1/1 detectors; and hopefully GE2/1 & ME0 detectors in the future.